-I am a PhD candidate at the University of California, Irvine in the Donald Bren School of Information and Computer Sciences.
-I work under the supervision of Dr. Yunan Chen and Dr. Kai Zheng in the Health and Informatics lab.
-My research lies at the intersections of Health Informatics and Human Computer Interaction, and I’m particularly interested in examining the social, technical, contextual, and cultural dimensions of interactive information technology.
+I recently received a PhD in Informatics at the University of California, Irvine in the Donald Bren School of Information and Computer Sciences.
+I worked under the supervision of Dr. Yunan Chen and Dr. Kai Zheng in the Health and Informatics lab.
+My research interests lie at the intersections of Human Computer Interaction, Computer-Supported Cooperative Work, and Health.
+My research focuses on how data tracking technologies can support, change, and impact individuals’ health information needs and health behaviors, particularly in domains which are often stigmatized and among people who are often ignored or marginalized by the medical system and technology industry.

 Reach me by email at firstname.lastname@example.org